// blog / redacted-epstein-files.md

-If we’re asked to name the most scrutinized criminal cases in modern times, the name of Jeffrey Epstein immediately pops up in our minds.
+If we’re asked to name the most scrutinized criminal cases in modern times, the name of Jeffrey Epstein immediately comes to mind.
 The release of the redacted Epstein files that took place in 2025 was supposed to make things clearer and more accountable.
-But a bit of a different reality kicked in with a dose of confusion, controversy, and…mistrust.
-While a lot of people were sure the number of questions would become less grandiose, the truth is that the release raised even more new ones.
+Instead, it brought confusion, controversy, and mistrust.
+While a lot of people were sure expected the release to answer long-standing questions, the truth is that the release raised even more new ones.
 Questions about technical competence and transparency are heard here and there.
 Besides, everybody is especially interested in whether the redaction itself was used to protect privacy or to obscure the truth.

 Below, we’ll try to understand what exactly failed, how the redacted files were handled, and what the episode reveals about the risks of poorly executed document disclosure.